neuralmagic/optimum-deepsparse/README.md

 ## How to use it?
-To load a model and run inference with DeepSparse, you can just replace your `AutoModelForXxx` class with the corresponding `DeepSParseModelForXxx` class.
+To load a model and run inference with DeepSparse, you can just replace your `AutoModelForXxx` class with the corresponding `DeepSparseModelForXxx` class.

 ```diff
 import requests